aws-samples/fast-secure-ecommerce-demo/README.md

 As prerequisite, you need to have CDK installed ```npm install -g aws-cdk``` and bootstraped ```cdk bootstrap```.

 Note the generated CloudFront domain name, and the load balancer domain name, as you will use them in the test scenarios.

-Current gotchas:
-* Updating the stack will not update the web app installed on EC2.
-You will need to terminate the EC2 instances in the ASG, allowing the ASG to launch new ones.
-* Since a CloudFront WAF WebACL must be deployed in us-east-1, regardless of the region of the CDK stack, we have to create a custom resource to deploy it.
-If you update the WAF configuration in CDK, it wont be reflected in a new CDK deploy, for the same reason.

 # Architecture